santos-pardos/Hands-On-Lab-in-AWS/Machine-Learning/Generative AI/FrasesMotivadoras/README.md

 npm run dev -- --host
 ```

-The files index.html, main.js, and style.css need edits as follows.
+Change the files index.html, main.js, and style.css.

+Open 5173 port in SG of EC2